Liouville theorems for infinity Laplacian with gradient and KPP type equation: Abstract

 where $\gamma\in [0, 2]$ and $\ginfdel$ is a $(3-\gamma)$-homogeneous operator associated with the infinity Laplacian.
-Under the assumptions $\liminf_{|x|\to\infty}\lim_{s\to0}f(x,s)/s^{3-\gamma}>0$ and $q$ is a continuous function vanishing at infinity, we construct a positive bounded solution to the equation and if $f(x,s)/s^{3-\gamma}$ decreasing in $s$, we also obtain the uniqueness.
-While, if $\limsup_{|x|\to\infty}\sup_{[\delta_1,\delta_2]}f(x,s)<0$, then nonexistence result holds provided additionally some suitable conditions.
-To this aim, we develop new technique to overcome the degeneracy of infinity Laplacian and nonlinearity of gradient term.
+Under the assumptions $\liminf_{|x|\to\infty}\lim_{s\to0}f(x,s)/s^{3-\gamma}>0$ and $q$ is a continuous function vanishing at infinity, we construct a positive bounded solution to the equation and if $f(x,s)/s^{3-\gamma}$ decreasing in $s$, we further obtain the uniqueness by improving sliding method for infinity Laplacian operator with nonlinear gradient.
+Otherwise, if $\limsup_{|x|\to\infty}\sup_{[\delta_1,\delta_2]}f(x,s)<0$, then nonexistence result holds provided additionally some suitable conditions.
+To this aim, we develop novel techniques to overcome the difficulties stemming from the degeneracy of infinity Laplacian and nonlinearity of the gradient term.
 Our approach is based on a new regularity result, the strong maximum principle, and Hopf's lemma for infinity Laplacian involving gradient and potential.
 We also construct some examples to illustrate our results.
-We further study the related Dirichlet principal eigenvalue of the corresponding nonlinear operator
+We further investigate some deeper qualitative properties of the principal eigenvalue of the corresponding nonlinear operator

-in smooth bounded domains, which may be considered as of independent interest.
-Our results could be seen as the extension of Liouville type results obtained by Savin \cite{S1} and Ara\'{u}jo et.\ al.\ \cite{ALT} and a counterpart of the uniqueness obtained by Lu and Wang \cite{LW2008,LW2008a} for sign-changing $f$.
+with Dirichlet boundary condition in smooth bounded domains, which may be of independent interest.
+The results obtained here could be considered as sharp extension of the Liouville type results obtained in \cite{ALT,ASS11,BHR, CEG,SP,S1}.

 \textit{ Mathematics Subject Classification (2010)} { 35J60, 35B65, 35J70}.

 \textit{ Key words:} { Infinity Laplacian, regularity, Liouville type result, gradient, comparison principle}